vdsm/virtual-dsm/readme.md

       ALLOCATE: "N"
     ```

-    Keep in mind that this doesn't affect any existing disks, and that it may impact performance as the image file will need to grow each time new data is added.
+    Keep in mind that this doesn't affect any of your existing disks unless they are resized.

   * ### How do I increase the amount of CPU/RAM?